Time Out

 Advertising

-We’re holding out for a sun-soaked July this summer, which means plenty of lidosrooftop barsbeer gardens and alfresco dining.
-We can already taste the sunset Aperol Spritz.
+After temperatures soared above 30 degrees in June, we’re holding out for a sun-soaked July this summer, which would mean lidosrooftop barsbeer gardens and alfresco dining galore.
+We can already taste the sweet, sweet golden hour Aperol Spritz.

-This July is going to be a biggie.
-Drake is in town for a whopping three nights at Wireless festival, Rosamund Pike hits the West End stage starring in Inter Alia, and BST at Hyde Park is in full swing, with Noah Kahan and Sabrina Carpenter performing in July.
+When it comes to stuff going on, this July is going to be a biggie.
+Drake is in town for a whopping three nights at Wireless festival (playing an entirely different set each evening), Rosamund Pike is hitting the West End stage starring in Inter Alia, and BST at Hyde Park is in full swing, with Noah Kahan and Sabrina Carpenter both topping the bill in July.

-Other London music festivals are popping off throughout the month, and it’s also a chance to take in the city’s lavender and sunflower fields, which are at their blooming loveliest.
+Other London music festivals are popping off throughout the month, and it’s also a chance to take in the city’s lavender and sunflower fields, which are going to be at their blooming loveliest.
 Here’s our guide to the best exhibitions, shows and things to do this July 2025 in London.

 RECOMMENDED: The definitive London events calendar